mcesbrondarnaud/ada-course-website/contents/chapter1.md

-# Chapter I: The Map of the Realm
+# Chapter I - The Map of the Realm
 *"Standard maps won't work here,"* the analyst continues, dimming the lights. *"Reddit isn't a list of websites.
 It is a galaxy."*

 To understand the battlefield, the ADAvengers used **Embeddings** to project every subreddit onto a 2D map based on user overlap.
 Communities that share users are pulled close together; enemies or strangers are pushed apart.